 Also, there is a lot more work attached to blogging, writing course material, writing a book (I would think) than just the actual writing.
 And I love it all.
 I love immersing myself in the world of creating words and sentences from thoughts in my crazy head.

-How does this creative business look like?
+What does a creative business look like?

-That I can't answer yet, but I know it won't stay the same.
+That, I can't answer yet, but I know it won't stay the same.

 And that's part of the thrill.